Sushi Yasuda

 Sushi Yasuda is a Japanese sushi restaurant located at 204 East 43rd Street (between Second Avenue and Third Avenue) in the Midtown East area of Manhattan, New York City.

 The restaurant was founded in 1999 by its former chef, Naomichi Yasuda of Chiba Prefecture, who returned to Japan in January 2011 to open a new restaurant in Tokyo, Sushi Bar Yasuda.
 It is owned by Shige Akimoto, and Scott Rosenberg.
 The current chef is Mitsuru Tamura.

 Menu

 Sushi Yasuda usually has five or more variants of tuna available.
 Food is served omakase style.

 Decor

 The stark, minimalist restaurant is lined in simple blond-wood, with high ceilings.
 Sushi Yasuda uses bamboo on its floor, walls, and ceiling.

 Reviews

 In 2000, restaurant critic William Grimes of The New York Times gave Sushi Yasuda three stars, and in 2001 he called it "sublime."
 In 2011, Eric Asimov of The New York Times gave it three stars, and Bloomberg gave it two and a half stars.

+In No Reservations: Around the World on an Empty Stomach, published in 2007, Anthony Bourdain wrote that it had the "best 'traditional' sushi in New York", adding that "you'll never be able to eat 'utility sushi' again."

 In 2013, Zagat's gave it a food rating of 28, the second-highest in the East 40s, and rated it the 9th-best restaurant in New York City.